kermitt2/delft/doc/ner.md

 DeLFT comes with various trained models for the CoNLL-2003 NER dataset.

-By default, the BidLSTM-CRF architecture is used.
+By default, the `BidLSTM_CRF` architecture is used.

-Using BidLSTM-CRF model with ELMo embeddings, following [7] and some parameter optimisations and [warm-up](https://github.com/allenai/allennlp/blob/master/docs/tutorials/how_to/elmo.md#notes-on-statefulness-and-non-determinism), improve the f1 score on CoNLL 2003 significantly.
+Using `BidLSTM_CRF` model with ELMo embeddings, following [7] and some parameter optimisations and [warm-up](https://github.com/allenai/allennlp/blob/master/docs/tutorials/how_to/elmo.md#notes-on-statefulness-and-non-determinism), improve the f1 score on CoNLL 2003 significantly.

 For re-training a model, the CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) must be present under `data/sequenceLabelling/CoNLL-2003/` in IOB2 tagging sceheme (look [here](https://github.com/Franck-Dernoncourt/NeuroNER/tree/4cbfc3a1b4c4a5242e1cfbaea48d6f7e972e8881/data/conll2003/en) for instance ;) and [here](https://github.com/kermitt2/delft/tree/master/delft/utilities).
 The CONLL 2003 dataset (English) is the default dataset and English is the default language, but you can also indicate it explicitly as parameter with `--dataset-type conll2003` and specifying explicitly the language `--lang en`.